Four Most Popular Questions about Charitable Gifts from IRAs

 Are there are other rules surrounding the use of QCDs?

 Yes, the qualified charitable contribution must go to a 501(c)3 charitable organization, like TMF.
 The donation must be handled by your IRA administrator; simply making a withdrawal from your account and making a donation to a charity will not qualify for the QCD.
-Donors may not receive any benefits from their gift, such as tickets to a gala.
+Donors may not receive any benefits from their gifts, such as tickets to a gala.

 Are there restrictions on the types of entities that can receive a QCD?

 Yes.
-The QCD must be to a qualified charity which does not include private foundations, donor-advised funds, gifts for life income arrangements, or groups that support tax-exempt charities.
+The QCD must be to a qualified charity which does not include private foundations, donor-advised funds, gifts for life-income arrangements, or groups that support tax-exempt charities.

-TMF Can Help
+TMF Can Help.

 If you, or a parent whom you are assisting, are considering how to make a gift from a qualified IRA, we can help you sort from the options available to make a lasting legacy for good.
 Before making definitive financial decisions, we recommend consulting with your advisor to confirm the specific tax benefits and strategy you select will be the right one for your specific financial situation.